NAEP-AS-Challenge/reading-prediction/readme.md

 ## Component A: Item-Specific Models

-For **item-specific models**, the participant shall create a model that is fit to training data for each of twenty items, which will include the item text, passage, scoring rubric, student responses, and human assigned scores (both single and double scored).
-Respondents will use this information to create a predictive model of human scores that is applied to a set of "test" responses for which scores are not provided.
+For **item-specific models**, the participant shall create a model for each of twenty items.
+Respondents will be provided with training data from prior human scoring which will include the item text, passage, scoring rubric, student responses, and human assigned scores (both single and double scored).
+Respondents will use this information, and may supplement this information with external training data, features, or models to create a predictive model of human scores that is applied to a set of "test" responses for which scores are not provided.
 The predicted scores will be submitted as part of participants' responses.